 Dr. Barsness holds a PhD in Clinical Psychology from the California School of Professional Psychology – Los Angeles, an MA in Theology from Fuller Theological Seminary in Pasadena, Postgraduate Certificate in Family Studies from the Los Angeles Family Institute, and has completed an intensive training program in Psychoanalytic Theory from the Northwest Alliance for Psychoanalytic Studies.
 Prior to coming to The Seattle School, Dr. Barsness was Director of Clinical Training at Seattle Pacific University.
 He has also taught at Fuller Theological Seminary, Antioch University, and the University of Washington’s Department of Psychiatry and Behavioral Sciences.

 Dr. Barsness is a member of the American Psychological Association, the Christian Association of Psychology, the Center for Object Relations, and the Northwest Alliance for Psychoanalytic Studies.
-He also enjoys forays into acting and played the part of Creon in Oedipus at Colonus.

 - Core Competencies of Relational Psychoanalysis

 - “Anger and Angst: Understanding Teenage Hostility,” in The Comprehensive Guide to Youth Ministry Counseling

 - “The Changing Culture of Faculty Work: A Pedagogy of Cultural Dignity for Engaging the Diverse Other,” co-written with Richard Kim in Journal of Theological Education

 - “Playing Our Cards Face Up: The Positive Power of Arousal and Disclosure in the Therapeutic Setting,” co-written with Brad Strawn in Journal of Psychology and Christianity